 Current Situation

-Note.— ITU Radio Regulations permit systems providing mobile-satellite service to use the same spectrum as AMS(R)S without requiring such systems to offer safety services.
-This situation has the potential to reduce the spectrum available for AMS(R)S. It is critical that States consider this issue in frequency planning and in the establishment of national or regional spectrum requirements.

-4.3.1.1 When providing AMS(R)S communications, an AMS(R)S system shall operate only in frequency bands which are appropriately allocated to AMS(R)S and protected by the ITU Radio Regulations.
+4.3.1.1 When providing AMS(R)S communication, an AMS(R)S system shall operate only in frequency bands which are appropriately allocated on a primary to either the AMS(R)S or the MSS under either of the following conditions:

+That there is a clear indication in the Radio Regulations that priority is given to accommodating the spectrum requirements of the AMS(R)S through priority access and immediate availability, by pre-emption if necessary, over all other mobile-satellite communications operating within a network in the frequency band proposed .

+That there is the capability in the case of interference to fall back into a frequency band that is either assigned to AMS(R)S or MSS that is clearly indicated as providing priority access and immediate availability to AMS(R)S requirements as per the previous bullet

 Forward Looking

-Note.— ITU Radio Regulations permit systems providing mobile-satellite service to use the same spectrum as AMS(R)S without requiring such systems to offer safety services.
-This situation has the potential to reduce the spectrum available for AMS(R)S. It is critical that States consider this issue in frequency planning and in the establishment of national or regional spectrum requirements.

-4.3.1.1 When providing AMS(R)S communications, an AMS(R)S system shall operate only in frequency bands which are appropriately allocated to AMS(R)S and protected by the ITU Radio Regulations.
+4.3.1.1 When providing AMS(R)S communications, an AMS(R)S system shall operate only in frequency bands which are appropriately allocated on a primary basis to either the AMS(R)S or the MSS provided that it can be demonstrated that the overall link can meet the relevant safety performance level.

 Should the group decide to keep the current proposal for amendment I would note that it does not make reference to a key element of why the use of MSS was acceptable and that is that the Radio Regulations defines where priority and pre-emption is afforded to AMS(R)S thus identifying where additional protection is given.